TaitoUnited/wordpress-template/scripts/taito/CONFIGURATION.md

 You should use really strong passwords for your admin accounts.
 You can generate a strong password for your user in the WordPress Admin GUI.

 > TIP: You can copy local database to staging with `taito db dump:local dump.sql`, replace urls in dump.sql, `taito db import:stag dump.sql`, `rm dump.sql`.

-> If you have some trouble creating an environment, you can destroy it by running `taito env destroy:stag` and then try again with `taito env apply:stag`.

 * [ ] All done